NBR Reference Rate in Romania

 10-Year Bond Yield (%, eop) | 3.08 | 5.26 | 8.31 | 6.35 | 7.48 |

-Hold is in line with expectations: At its meeting on 8 July, the National Bank of Romania (NBR) decided to keep its policy rate at 6.50% for the seventh straight meeting, matching market expectations.
+Hold is in line with expectations: At its meeting on 8 August, the National Bank of Romania (NBR) decided to keep its policy rate at 6.50% for the eighth consecutive meeting, matching market expectations.
 The rate remains well above its decade pre-pandemic average of around 3.50%.

-Exchange rate stabilizes but inflation remains high, driving the hold: In justifying its decision, the NBR noted that the exchange rate has recently stabilized as domestic political tensions have eased following the presidential elections, reducing the need for a hike to boost FX inflows.
-That said, a cut was not on the cards given above-target inflation in recent months; moreover, in the coming months, inflation is set to rise well above May’s projections as a result of a higher VAT from 1 August and the expiry of the electricity price capping scheme.
+Exchange rate volatility eases but inflation remains high, driving the hold: The NBR noted that financial markets and the exchange rate stabilized over July as domestic political tensions eased following the presidential elections, reducing the need for a hike to boost FX inflows.
+That said, a cut was not considered an option given inflation rose above the 1.5–3.5% target in recent months.
+Moreover, in the coming months, inflation is set to rise well above Central Bank’s previous projections as a result of a higher VAT and excise duties from August and the expiry of the electricity price cap in July.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Romanian interest rate projections.